Archive-42/FIREBASICS/NOTES/functions-samples/.github/ISSUE_TEMPLATE/docs.md

 ---
 name: Documentation issue
 about: Are a sample's docs incorrect or unclear?
-title: '[DOCS] for sample: '
+title: "[DOCS] for sample: "
-labels: ''
+labels: ""
-assignees: ''
+assignees: ""
 ---

 <!-- This is only for issues with the documentation in this repository. -->